 - The Alcoholic: He has been sober for fifteen years, but in accordance with the AA program, he still considers himself to be one.
 He admits in an AA meeting that his infatuation with Rachel is "dry drunk" behavior, and that it feels unquenchable in the same way as his drinking did.

 - Badass: Part of his role as The Dragon means he's required to be one.
 He easily disarms someone coming at him with a knife.
-It doesn't save him twice.
+However, it doesn't save him twice.

 - Bald of Evil: Well, on his way to bald.
 He is, after all, Frank's right hand.